andrelandgraf/andrelandgraf/contents/articles/2023-11-19_how-to-tame-the-unknown-and-anything-else.md

 }
 ```

 TypeScript is smart enough to infer the type of `name` as a string after the `if` statement.
 We successfully narrow the type of `name` from `string | null` to `string`.

-Notice that validating `name` also made our code more robust.
-If the user removes the `name` query parameter from the URL, we throw a 404 error, potentially displaying a 404 page.
+Notice that this also makes our code more robust.
+If the user removes the `name` query parameter from the URL, we throw a 404 response, potentially displaying a 404 page.
 By validating `name`, we avoid unexpected runtime errors and gain the ability to handle errors gracefully - communicating to the user what exactly went wrong.

 {% statement %}
 By narrowing types, we force ourselves to consider edge cases and handle them gracefully.